sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/sdk-javascript.md

 ### Description

 Get Excel files from documents.
 In more detail, this endpoint converts your JSON document extraction to an Excel spreadsheet.
-To compile multiple documents into one Excel file, specify the results of extractions.
+To compile multiple documents into one Excel file, specify the results of extractions as an array.
 For the best compiled spreadsheet results, configure your SenseML so that each document extraction outputs identically named fields.
 For more information about the conversion process, see [SenseML to spreadsheet reference](https://docs.sensible.so/docs/excel-reference).

 ### Example